Dylan Thomas: Wartime 1939–1945

 At the outset of the Second World War, worried about conscription, Thomas unsuccessfully sought employment in a reserved occupation with the Ministry of Information.
-However, an “unreliable lung”, as he described his chronic condition – coughing sometimes confined him to bed, and he had a history of bringing up blood and mucus – proved to be the grounds for the military authorities to allocate him a C3 category medical exemption which meant that he would be among the last to be called up for service.
-He would subsequently be recognised as engaged in essential war work through his role in broadcasting for the BBC and documentary film making, work he took up in 1941 after he and Caitlin moved to London, leaving their son with Caitlin’s mother at Blashford.
+However, an "unreliable lung", as he described his chronic condition—coughing sometimes confined him to bed, and he had a history of bringing up blood and mucus—proved to be the grounds for the military authorities to allocate him a C3 category medical exemption which meant that he would be among the last to be called up for service.
+He would subsequently be recognised as engaged in essential war work through his role in broadcasting for the BBC and documentary filmmaking, work he took up in 1941 after he and Caitlin moved to London, leaving their son with Caitlin's mother at Blashford.
 Thomas produced film scripts for the Strand Film Company, work which provided him with a much needed financial mainstay throughout the war years and his first regular source of income since working for the South Wales Daily Post.

-In February 1941, Swansea was bombed by the Luftwaffe in a "three nights' blitz".
+In February 1941, Swansea was bombed by the Luftwaffe in the Three Nights' Blitz.
 Castle Street was one of many streets that suffered badly; rows of shops, including the Kardomah Café, were destroyed.
 Thomas walked through the bombed-out shell of the town centre with his friend Bert Trick.
-Upset at the sight, he concluded: "Our Swansea is dead".
-Thomas later wrote a feature programme for the radio, Return Journey, which described the café as being "razed to the snow".
+Upset at the sight, he concluded: "Our Swansea has died".
+Thomas later wrote a feature programme for the radio, Return Journey, describing how: "The Kardomah Café was razed to the snow, the voices of the coffee drinkers—poets, painters, and musicians in their beginnings—all lost".
 The programme, produced by Philip Burton, was first broadcast on 15 June 1947.
 The Kardomah Café reopened on Portland Street after the war.